lanl/dsi/docs/cli.rst

 Command Line Interface API
 ==========================

-Users can interact with DSI Readers, Writers and Backends even easier with DSI's Command Line Interace (CLI).
+Users can interact with DSI Readers, Writers and Backends even easier with DSI's Command Line Interface (CLI).
 While slightly more restrictive than the Python API, the CLI allows users to interact with DSI without any knowledge of Python.

 Users can store several files in DSI, and query/find/export loaded data to other formats.